lisahuele/jest-another-RPG/README.md

 and run `npm run test` from the command line.

 ## Questions
 If you have any questions about the repo, please contact me via email at lisahuele@gmail.com.
-You can find more of my work on my GitHub, lisahuele.
+You can find more of my work on my GitHub, [lisahuele link](https://github.com/lisahuele).

 ## Credits
 Created by Lisa Le.